Conflict, Care, and Choosing to Keep Showing Up

 Time to Fill, Choices to Make

-We had an upcoming doctor's appointment scheduled for Eve's youngest because of a persistent cough.
+We had an upcoming appointment scheduled for one of Eve’s children.
 That left us with time to fill, so we picked up the kids and figured out what to do in the meantime.

 I briefly considered taking everyone to Elev8 in Sanford.
 It would've been fun—but it also would've stretched money I really didn't have.
 On the way, we passed the Sanford Zoo and decided to stop there instead.